The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: Introduction

 \section{Introduction}

-The Animal-AI Environment is a realisation of the idea that artificial intelligence (AI) research and cognitive science can and should work together to answer questions about cognition, behaviour, and intelligence.
-The Animal-AI Environment was first released in 2019 \cite{beyret2019animalai, crosby2019animal}, with a suite of (initially) held-out cognitive tasks (the \textit{Animal-AI Testbed}) that were used to run \textit{The Animal-AI Olympics} competition in 2020 \cite{crosby2020animal}.
-The environment was designed to allow artificial intelligence researchers to build experiments inspired by research on non-human animal cognition in the field of comparative psychology.
-In this paper, we present a substantive update to the environment, facilitating the development of a much wider range of behavioural experiments than was previously possible.
-Animal-AI 3, the newest version of the environment, is of interest to researchers working on the development and evaluation of cognitively inspired AI, as well as cognitive scientists, including comparative and developmental psychologists, interested in building computational models of behaviour in humans and non-human animals.
+The Animal-AI Environment is the realisation of the idea that artificial intelligence (AI) research and cognitive science can and should work together to answer questions about cognition, behaviour, and intelligence.
+The Animal-AI Environment was first released in 2019 (\cite{beyret2019animalai, crosby2019animal}), with a suite of (initially) held-out cognitive tasks (The \textit{Animal-AI Testbed}) that were the basis of the \textit{The Animal-AI Olympics} competition in 2020 (\cite{crosby2020animal}).
+The environment is designed to offer a physically realistic \textit{virtual laboratory} for building experiments inspired by research in comparative cognition, the field that studies and compares behaviour in non-human animals.
+In this paper, we present a major update to the environment, facilitating the development of a much wider range of behavioural experiments than was previously possible.
+The newest version of the Animal-AI Environment will interest researchers working on the development and evaluation of cognitively inspired AI, as well as comparative and developmental psychologists working on developing computational models of behaviour in humans and non-human animals.

-The Animal-AI Environment has a simple structure.
-The agent is spawned in a large arena, and it can be controlled by either a computational model or a human player.
-The objective is to increase overall reward, by obtaining green and yellow spheres, while avoiding red spheres and red `death zones'.
-Reward can also be lost by taking too long, or entering orange `hot zones'.
-The arena can be populated with a variety of other objects, such as ramps, blocks, tunnels, pushable boxes, buttons, and dispensers.
-By using these objects as building blocks, an enormous variety of tasks can be generated, including in the style of experiments from cognitive science \cite{crosby2020animal, voudouris2022evaluating}.
-Thousands of distinct tasks can be easily procedurally generated to build comprehensive test batteries \cite{crosby2020building}.
+The Animal-AI Environment has a simple structure, designed to emulate the classical set-up of psychological research on non-human animals.
+The agent is spawned in a large arena, emulating an enclosure or laboratory, and it can be controlled by either a computational model or a human player.
+The objective is, within a specified time limit, to increase overall reward by obtaining rewarding objects and avoiding punishing ones.
+Rewarding objects correspond to appetitive stimuli such as food, while punishing objects correspond to aversive stimuli, such as electric shocks.
+The arena can be populated with a variety of other objects, such as ramps, blocks, tunnels, movable boxes, buttons, decoy goals, and dispensers.
+By using these objects as building blocks, an enormous variety of tasks can be generated, including setups similar to experiments from animal behaviour research (\cite{crosby2020animal, voudouris2022evaluating}).
+Thousands of distinct tasks can be easily procedurally generated to build comprehensive test batteries (\cite{crosby2020building}).
+The Animal-AI Environment is accompanied by several thousand open-source implementations of common experimental designs used in animal behaviour research, which can be freely used and adapted.